 net show commit history only displays snapshots taken when you update your switch configuration.
 It does not list any snapshots taken directly with

 snapper.
-To see all the snapshots on the switch, run:
+To see all the snapshots on the switch, run the

-To see a line by line comparison of changes between two snapshots, run:
+To see a line by line comparison of changes between two snapshots, run the

 You can view the diff for a single file by specifying the name in the command:

-For a higher level view, displaying the names of changed/added/deleted files only, run:
+For a higher level view; for example, to display the names of changed, added, or deleted files only, run the

-You can remove one or more snapshots using both NCLU and snapper.
+You can remove one or more snapshots using NCLU or snapper.